marcinlawnik/ChromeDziennikUnicornSkin/README.md

 ## History

-One lazy afternoon, just because the green annoyed me ;)
+One lazy afternoon, just because I can and had most of the work done from previous extension ;)

 ## Credits